Allograft Bone (ie, donor bone) – Sterile bone derived from another human which is used for grafting procedures.

 Arthropathy – Any disease or disorder involving a joint.

-Arthroplasty – The surgical remodeling of a diseased or damaged joint.
+Arthroplasty (disc replacement) – The surgical remodeling of a diseased or damaged joint.

 Arthroscope – An instrument inserted into a joint cavity to view the interior of a joint and correct certain abnormalities.
 An arthroscope is an endoscope for use in a joint.